caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 ### Examples

 In this example, we are using a newly constructed replacer to process placeholders.
-It has access to placeholders such as `{env.HOST}`, but NOT `{http.request.uri}`
+It only has has access to global placeholders such as `{env.HOST}`.

 ```go
 func (g *Gizmo) Provision(ctx caddy.Context) error {